madetech/handbook/benefits/made_tech_benefits_box.md

 # Made Tech Benefits Box

-Made Tech Benefits Box (madetechbenefitsbox.com) is the platform which hosts all of our benefits seen below.
+[Made Tech Benefits Box](https://madetechbenefitsbox.rewardgateway.co.uk/) is the platform which hosts all of our benefits seen below:

-Smart Tech (Our help to buy tech scheme)
+- Smart Tech (Our help to buy tech scheme)
-Halfords Cycle to work scheme
+- Halfords Cycle to work scheme
-Health Care Cash Plan*
+- Health Care Cash Plan*
-Additional pension contribution*
+- Additional pension contribution*
-Wellbeing Centre
+- Wellbeing Centre

-You also have instant access to discounts at over 850 different retailers including ; Sainsburys, Tesco, Asda, Waitrose and Iceland Cineworld, Vue, Odeon
+You also have instant access to discounts at over 850 different retailers including:
+Sainsburys, Tesco, Asda, Waitrose and Iceland Cineworld, Vue, Odeon
 ASOS, Topshop, Debenhams, John Lewis